 Reserve materials are required readings for courses and have shortened loan periods.
 Course reserves include syllabi, books, lecture notes, journal articles, class assignments, sample tests, and other relevant information to support classroom instruction.
 Items on reserve and their call numbers can be found by consulting the online Reserves catalog.
 Reserve materials with a location of AAA RSRV can be checked out from the AAA circulation desk.

-The Secure Collection includes rare or valuable books and journals and artist's books.
-All items in the collection (many purchased with funds from the Marion Dean Ross Endowment) are listed in the online catalog with the location AAA SECURE .
-Materials from the Secure Collection are housed in a special room on the main floor of the library and may be requested for use in the library.
+The Rare Books Collection includes rare or valuable books and journals.
+All items in the collection (many purchased with funds from the Marion Dean Ross Endowment) are listed in the online catalog.
+Materials in this collection may be requested for use in the library.